sonatype/nexus-iq-server-ha/chart/README.md

    ```

 ## Upgrading

-In order to upgrade Nexus IQ Server and ensure a successful data migration, the following steps are recommended:
+To upgrade Nexus IQ Server and ensure a successful data migration, the following steps are recommended:

 1. **Scale your pods down to zero.** This will delete the existing pods.
 2. **Backup the database.** See the [IQ server backup guidelines](https://links.sonatype.com/products/nxiq/doc/backup) for more details.
+3. **Update the helm chart.** Typically, this will also update the Nexus IQ Server version.
-3. **Run your helm chart upgrade command.** The deleted pods will be re-created with the updates.
+4. **Run your helm chart upgrade command.** The deleted pods will be re-created with the updates.